Arnold-n/P1P2MQTT/README.md

 - connect to the WiFiManager AP to enter your WiFi SSID/password and MQTT address/port/user/password, and
 - see HA autodetect the P1P2 device with its sensors.

-With communication over MQTT, integration with Home Assistand will be(come) automatic, and interfacing to other systems (grafana, OpenHab, EmonCMS) should not be too much work.
+With communication over MQTT, integration with Home Assistant will be(come) automatic, and interfacing to other systems (grafana, OpenHab, EmonCMS) should not be too much work.

 By default, the interface only observes and attempts to interpret bus traffic.
 For several E-series models, especially hybrid models, it may also act as auxiliary controller to control parameter settings over MQTT.
 FDY(Q) systems are also supported.
 With your help we can add more models!